chaostracker/create-desktop-file/README.md

 It will find the executable and default icon path for the application which has to be in the $PATH.

+Alternatively you can give the full path to the executable as the second argument:

+    $ ./create-desktop-icon.py blender /home/someuser/somepath/blender

 ## References

 Slapped together using: